soenneker/soenneker.runners.ytdlp/CONTRIBUTING.md

-# Contributing to {Package:Name}
+# Contributing to Soenneker.Runners.ytdlp

 We're excited that you're interested in contributing.
 Before you get started, please take a moment to read through this guide to understand how you can contribute to the project.

 ## How to Contribute

 1. **Create an Issue**
-   - If you have a new feature idea, a bug report, or any other improvement suggestion, start by creating an issue on the [Issues](https://github.com/{GitHub:Username/{Package:Name}/issues) page.
+   - If you have a new feature idea, a bug report, or any other improvement suggestion, start by creating an issue on the [Issues](https://github.com/soenneker/soenneker.runners.ytdlp/issues) page.
    - Clearly describe the problem or enhancement you're proposing and provide as much detail as possible.

 2. **Fork the Repository**